-To safeguard the health of all children and the staff, parents must follow these guidelines when deciding if their child is well enough to attend school and participate in all parts of the program:
+To safeguard the health of all children and the staff, the ECELS will conduct a daily visual health check when your child arrives at school.
+Parents must also follow these guidelines when deciding if their child is well enough to attend school and participate in all parts of the program:

 Symptom Keep your child home for at least 24 hours and until Fever Fever registers below 100 degrees without fever-reducing medication and your child is acting well.
 Earache A doctor examines the ears and recommends your child return to school.
 Rash A doctor determines the cause and recommends your child return to school.
-Sore Throat A doctor determines no strep infection exists and that the throat ishealed.
+Sore Throat A doctor determines no strep infection exists and that the throat is healed.
 Cough Coughing subsides or a doctor determines the cause and recommends your child return to school.
 Upset Stomach, Vomiting, No further problem exists, and the child is eating normally without causing upset. or Diarrhea (At least 1 meal without vomiting, at least 1 solid bowel movement.)